Version Publication

 target_type = world_model_version,action = version_published— operator publishes a new world-model version

-The audit row is appended alongside the entity-state mutation in the same transaction; it is never
+The audit row is appended alongside the entity-state mutation in the same transaction; it is

-appended outside the originating use-case transaction.
+never appended outside the originating use-case transaction.
 The

-(operator_id, target_type, target_id, action, occurred_at, correlation_id) row remains queryable
+(operator_id, target_type, target_id, action, occurred_at, correlation_id) row remains

-for the full active window per
+queryable for the full active window per

 WorldAuthoringAudit is not agent memory (per the

 records-vs-memory framing).
-It is

 Publication call shape

-Section titled “Publication call shape”The publication call shares the call-flow shape with enshrinement — apps/operations consumes
+Section titled “Publication call shape”The publication call shares the call-flow shape with enshrinement — apps/operations

-spectral.worlds via HTTP through apps/api per
+consumes spectral.worlds via HTTP through apps/api per

 ADR-047.
 Within Python the operator

-invokes the use case handler worlds.application.publication.PublishWorldModelVersion
+invokes the use-case handler worlds.application.publication.PublishWorldModelVersion

 directly from apps/api/operator/publications per